dchenk/click-to-tweet/readme.txt

 == Changelog ==

+= 3.0.0 =
+Rewrite of most of the code.

 = 2.0.14 =
 Fixed an issue where some blogs installed in a sub folder may not function properly when creating a new Click To Tweet link (ie. loading bar forever)